itu-square/symsim/README.md

    ```sh
    git checkout -b tic-tac-toe
    ```
 3. Create a new package in `src/main/scala/symsim/examples/concrete/`.
-The existing one is called `breaking`, let's call the new one `tictactoe`
+The existing one is called `braking`, let's call the new one `tictactoe`

    ```sh
    mkdir -pv src/main/scala/symsim/examples/concrete/tictactoe